Uncovering missed accessibility gaps in human-like AI systems.

 View Paper

-Human-like AI agents like chatbots and robots have raised ethical concerns, particularly around how “humanness” is defined and how these definitions can perpetuate biases against marginalized groups such as autistic people.
+Human-like AI agents like chatbots and robots have raised ethical concerns, particularly around how “humanness” is defined and how these definitions can perpetuate biases against marginalized groups such as neurodivergent people.
 This study analyzed the perspectives of 16 developers to uncover gaps in their ethical considerations, especially around neuronormative assumptions and accessibility for neurodivergent users.

 As a research assistant under Dr. Naba Rizvi, I conducted qualitative analysis on these interviews and co-authored and edited the paper, accepted and published in ACM FaaCT 2025, summarizing our findings.
 This work highlights the need for more inclusive design practices and systemic changes in AI development.